smcarty/suture/CONTRIBUTING.md

 - ✔️ Dates and amounts (old rate, new rate, hike date)
 - ✔️ Unit type

-Be Prepared to provide additional imformation on rented unit via structured form:
+Be prepared to provide additional details in a structured form, such as:
 - Size (e.g. 5×5, 10×20)
 - Indoor/outdoor access
 - Climate control status